Vasu77df/mkosi-immutable-ubuntu-build/README.md

-# Immutable AWS Ready Ubuntu Build
+# AWS Ready Immutable Ubuntu Build for Edge devices

-A readonly Ubunut variant, meant for AWS Native Cloud connected edge devices.
+A readonly Ubuntu variant, meant for AWS Native Cloud connected edge devices.

 In this project we will be build a Immutable Ubuntu Variant that has a readonly root, setup with a tmpfs overlay through `systemd-volatile=overlay`.